That’s the number of children Operation Rainbow has fundamentally changed over the last 45 years.

 The number of passionate humanitarians volunteering their time to bring life-saving skills to remote areas.

-The number of children Operation Rainbow directly helped in 8 countries in 2019 alone.
+The number of children and adults Operation Rainbow directly helped in 2023 alone.

 Along with changing the lives of hundreds of children per mission, the team also helps educate physicians, nursing staff, and technicians in developing countries toward self-sufficiency.